 Most vaults have a performance fee structure, taking a percentage cut of all harvest rewards.
 This fee on profits is split up and distributed back to BIFI stakers, allocated to Beefy's treasury, sent to the strategist that developed the vault and sent to the one calling the vault's harvest function.
 These fees are already built into the APY of each vault and daily rate.
 You do not need to calculate it yourself.
 The performance fee and the fee structure breakdown are presented inside the Deposit and Withdraw module in a vault.

-The performance fee on additional yield, i.e. vault profits, is largely distributed back to BIFI stakers and is the main source of Beefy's platform revenue.
+The performance fee on additional yield, i.e. vault profits, is in part distributed back to BIFI stakers and is the main source of Beefy's platform revenue.
 A part of it also funds Beefy's treasury which is used to further fund platform development, security and other initiatives.
 The performance fee was also implemented to promote community engagement and governance participation.
 A successful and engaged community is critical for our future growth, which in turn rewards platform users even more.

 Furthermore, some vaults have a withdrawal fee.
 The main purpose of this fee is to prevent possible exploits from bad-faith actors.
 Without the fee, somebody could deposit just before the harvest() function execution and withdraw straight after that event, taking a % of the gains generated by legitimate stakers.
 Withdrawal fees stay in the vault and are shared amongst vault funds.